Publish your Software Tool article with Gates Open Research

 Gates Open Research is a fully open access publishing platform, offering rapid publication of articles and other research outputs without editorial bias.
 All articles benefit from transparent post-publication peer review, and editorial guidance on making source data openly available.

 Gates Open Research advocates for transparency and reproducibility in research, and our unique publishing model supports this at every stage.
-Articles can be published in as few as 14 days, with post-publication peer review creating an open dialogue between authors and their research community.
+Articles are published rapidly, with post-publication peer review creating an open dialogue between authors and their research community.
 This generates feedback which can be used to improve the article and develop the author's skills.

 Our data and software sharing policy is designed to ensure that research is reproducible.
 For software tool articles this means the tools themselves should be openly accessible and clearly linked to any appropriate data and results.